 - Read all rebate forms carefully, noting the qualifying products/sizes, purchase period (between xx/xx/xx and yy/yy/yy), and what is necessary for the rebate (form, receipt, actual UPC off of product, etc)

 - Always make sure any items you are submitting for different rebates are NOT on the same receipt!
-This may mean doing separate transactions at the store or getting items on different shopping trips.
-(Items for the same rebate can be purchased together – some may even require two items to be purchased in the same transaction to qualify) If I’m purchasing something that I know I want to send in a rebate on, I will write “rebate” or “R” next to it on my shopping list so I make sure I don’t buy multiple rebate items on the same receipt.
+This may mean doing separate transactions at the store or getting items on different shopping trips since you will need a separate receipt for each reabte.
+(Items for the same rebate can be purchased together – some may even require two items to be purchased in the same transaction to qualify).
+If I’m purchasing something that I know I want to send in a rebate on, I will write “rebate” or “R” next to it on my shopping list so I make sure I don’t buy multiple rebate items on the same receipt.

 - Mail in the rebate ASAP to make sure you don’t miss out on it!
 I usually send mine in within a day or two of purchasing the products.